Customer Assurance for Food Packaging Materials: Points to Consider

 Furthermore, no language can completely safeguard your company from possible liability in connection with its sale of food-contact materials.
 Depending upon the facts and the law of any particular jurisdiction, a customer might sue under a theory of negligence rather than for breach of contract.
 Furthermore, as we noted above, some customers may not react favorably to any liability-limiting language, and business considerations typically require companies to accept some level of risk in dealing with customers in the food industry.

 Fortunately, significant claims relating to the regulatory compliance of food packaging are not common.
-In addition, diligence in establishing and documenting a proper basis for compliance is the best defense to potential liability.
+In addition, diligence in establishing and documenting a proper basis for compliance is the best defense against potential liability.

 C. Authority to Issue Assurance